ninahonyango/Packet-Capture-Analysis/README.md

 This means that Hydra couldn’t find the rockyou.txt wordlist at the path specified.
 This happens in fresh Kali Linux installs because rockyou.txt is not extracted by default.
 So it needed to be extracted first.

-To extract rockyou.txt wordlist, I executed the following command to navigate to the directory where rockyou.txt is compressed:
+To extract rockyou.txt wordlist, the following command was executed to navigate to the directory where rockyou.txt is compressed:

 ```
 cd /usr/share/wordlists
 ```

-After navigating to the directory, I extracted rockyou.txt.gz (the compressed file) by executing:
+After navigating to the directory, rockyou.txt.gz (the compressed file) was extracted by running:

 ```
 sudo gunzip rockyou.txt.gz